 Hi there, I’m Louisa Clements, but you can call me Lou and welcome to Living Lou.
-I’m a 22 year old food blogger from Toronto, Ontario and I love every second of it.
+I’m 22 years old and am from Toronto, Ontario.
 I have been completely smitten with cooking and baking ever since getting my first Betty Crocker Kids Cookbook when I was about 7.
 To this day, I still use recipes from that wonderful book, and look to it for inspiration.

 I am passionate about leading a healthy lifestyle and inspiring others to follow suit, creating simple, fresh and flavourful recipes.
 My love for cooking is known by everyone.
 I’m always surprising friends with new recipes to try and test and I never show up empty handed to a party.

 While I spend lots of time on Living Lou, it’s not the only thing that I do.
 I work full time at women’s magazine Chatelaine and have a degree in film and media production.
 You can also find me checking out the latest restaurants around Toronto, attending events with my favourite brands, freelance writing for various online media outlets and producing online video content.